kamui-fin/ace/README.md

 There are 2 options to use when running this script, `--word` and `--parsefile`.

 1. The word flag (which is defaulted to true) is used to make an anki card from the word in your clipboard.
 2. The parsefile flag is used to batch add cards from a txt file with the list of words.
-This word file is located at the root of this repo called [words.txt](words.txt).

 Before running this script, you might need to click the downgrade and quit button in anki.